rusty corten steel extension by studio on the rye modernizes 1950s brick home in london

-studio on the rye and fluid glass revive rusty house in peckham
+studio on the rye revives rusty house on the rye in peckham

-Located in Peckham’s Holly Grove Conservation Area, Rusty House is a 1950s property that has been renovated and extended by studio on the rye in collaboration with Fluid Glass.
+Located in Peckham’s Holly Grove Conservation Area, Rusty House on the Rye is a 1950s property in Peckham, South London, that has been renovated and extended by studio on the rye.
 The transformation by the UK-based architects balances modern standards of comfort and sustainability with respect for the site’s historic character.
-Driven by the client’s desire to improve their existing home rather than relocate, the concept focuses on enhancing thermal efficiency, optimizing living spaces, and crafting a refined architectural aesthetic rooted in transparency and simplicity.
+Driven by the client’s desire to improve their existing home, the concept focuses on enhancing thermal efficiency, optimizing living spaces, and crafting a refined architectural aesthetic rooted in transparency and simplicity.

 all images by FRENCH+TYE